-Electoral registration data protection
+Electoral registration privacy notice

 The Electoral Registration Officer and electoral services have to record and process details about electors and voters in accordance with the law.
 We use this information to provide you with a statutory service, and enable us to carry out the functions for which we are responsible.